SvelteKit 1—Getting Started with SvelteKit

 :global(body) {

 Another remarkable feature of styles in Svelte is that unused styles are pruned away, and a warning message is given.
 This is great when bringing in a huge stylesheet (like BootStrap) where you may be using just a few of the styles.
-In this case, putting in body without the :global wrapper gave me a warning message saying that body was unused, and so the style was not applied.
+In our case, putting in body without the :global wrapper gave me a warning message saying that body was unused, and so the style was not applied.
 That alerted me that I needed it to be global so that it would be applied.

 SvelteKit can use your favorite preprocessors with no problem—TypeScript, CoffeScript, Markdown, Pug, Less, Sass, PostCSS, Stylus, and more.
 Details will be given in my upcoming post on how I built this blog.